My husband and I toured Ivy Green, the birthplace of Helen Keller.

 |

-My husband had never seen Helen's home; I had seen it several times.
+My husband had never been to Helen's home; I had been there several times.

 My dad had gotten an old trunk from the Keller estate when I was just a small girl.
 Inside the trunk was a fairytale book, which I read from cover to cover, and I lost it when we moved to Florence.